apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/4_error.md

     FROM GleambookUsers user
     WHERE type="advertiser";

-Since "type" is a reserved keyword in the SQL++ parser, we will get a syntax error as follows:
+Since "type" is a reserved keyword in the query parser, we will get a syntax error as follows:

     Error: Syntax error: In line 3 >>WHERE type="advertiser";<< Encountered 'type' "type" at column 7.